doctordns/GDScripts/README.md

 ## Contents

+The module consists of a PowerShell module manifest and a series of individual .ps1 files.
+The manifest loads each of the .ps1 files
+Each .ps1 file contains a single function:

+Functions provided in this module

-* Get-DeadShowEncoding.ps1 - Counts the different encodeings coded into the folder names for all shows.
+* Get-DeadShowEncoding   - Counts the different encodings coded into the folder names for all shows.
-* Get-GDFolderExtensions.ps1 - Gets the final folder type (flac, etc) for all the shows.
+* Get-GDFolderExtensions - Gets the final folder type (flac, etc.) for all the shows.
-* Get-GDShowSizeByYear.ps1 - Gets and reports the size of the GD shows, by year.
+* Get-GDShowSizeByYear   - Gets and reports the size of the GD shows, by year.
-* Get-GDShowSizeByYear.ps1 - Shows the size of each year's shows.
+* Get-GDShowSizeByYear   - Shows the size of each year's shows.
-* Get-ToDayInHistory.ps1 - gets all the shows performed on this date and optionallyi opens in them in Explorer.
+* Get-ToDayInHistory     - gets all the shows performed on this date and optionally opens in them in Explorer.
-* Measure-GdDuplicate.ps1 - Shows how many shows are unique and how many have duplicate recordings.
+* Measure-GdDuplicate    - Shows how many shows are unique and how many have duplicate recordings.
+* Measure-GDShows        - Counts all the GD and Jerry Shows

 Enjoy - and let me know if you find these useful.

+DoctorDNS@Gmail.Com